starcitizen-lug/knowledge-base/wiki/Sticks,-Throttles,-&-Pedals.md

 # Troubleshooting

 ### Some of your joysticks disappear / aren't recognized in the game
+- If you are using wine 9.22+ with a VKB or Virpil device, you may need to enable HIDRAW access.
+See [VKB Devices](#vkb-devices) or [Virpil Devices](#virpil-devices) above for instructions.
 - If you are using Lutris, make sure "Autoconfigure joypads" is turned off in the game settings for Lutris
     - Right click the game -> Configure -> Runner options -> Autoconfigure joypads
 - Try setting your joysticks to "dinput" instead of "xinput" in Lutris